 His students have worked for Cirque du Soleil, Ringling Bros.
 Barnum & Bailey Circus, 500 Clown, America Conservatory Theatre in San Francsico, the Dell’Arte School, the New Pickle Circus, the Pajama Men, La Soireé, University of Missouri-Kansas City, Tears of Joy Theatre, Steppenwolf Theatre, the Actors Gymnasium, Lookingglass Theatre, University of Chicago, University of Idaho, Columbia College, Big Apple Circus, the DePaul School of Theatre, and the Canadian, Australian and UK Comedy and Fringe Festival Circuit.
 Many have gone on to start successful theatre companies creating original devised work.

-To contact Joe about workshops, residencies, or collaborating on any aspect of a production where coaching or directiing physical comedy, slapstick, clowning, masks, or commedia scenes is required:
+To contact Joe about workshops, residencies, or collaborating on any aspect of a production where coaching or directiing physical comedy, slapstick, clowning, masks, or commedia is required:

-Because of his extensive experience as a performer, Joe's teaching incorporates the broad style of the circus, the intimacy of the street, the large-scale visual comedy of stadium shows, the focused work of the theatre comedian, as well as the confrontational approach of the stand-up comic.
+Because of his extensive experience as a performer, Joe's teaching incorporates the broad style of the circus, the intimacy of the street, the large-scale visual spectacle of stadium shows, the focused work of the theatre comedian, as well as the confrontational approach of the stand-up comic.

 Between 2010-2015, he served as Director of Clown Conservatory at Circus Center-San Francisco, where he developed an extensive pedagogy combining Clown, Circus, Theatre, Slapstick and Commedia dell'arte.
 The program helped enliven the Circus and Clown community in the Bay Area, and continue San Francisco's unique contribution to these art forms.